Abdullahxz/Abdullahxz.github.io/content/posts/centipede-webassembly/index.md

 # Fin.

-This project provided an excellent opportunity to refresh my understanding of WebAssembly.
-The technology continues to advance, with its feature set expanding to include multithreading, SIMD support, garbage collection, improved debugging infrastructure, and 64-bit addressing, among other improvements.
-In 2022, Wasmtime, a popular WebAssembly runtime reached 1.0; being fully production ready.
-You can read more about it in [this blog](https://bytecodealliance.org/articles/wasmtime-1-0-fast-safe-and-production-ready?ref=abdullahxz.github.io) by Lin Clark whose work was an invaluable resource during this weekend project.
+This small project provided an excellent opportunity to refresh my understanding of WebAssembly.
+The technology continues to advance, with its feature set expanding to include multithreading, relaxed SIMD support, garbage collection, improved debugging infrastructure, and 64-bit addressing, among other improvements.
+A set of proposals could be found [here](https://github.com/WebAssembly/proposals).
+I'd also like to credit Lin Clark whose work was an invaluable resource during this weekend project, she does an awesome job with [code cartoons](https://www.code-cartoons.com/).
 WebAssembly bridges the gap between native and web environments, creating new possibilities for performance-intensive, secure and scalable applications both inside and outside the browser.
 As the ecosystem matures, the opportunities for developers will only grow, making this a fascinating space to watch and experiment with.

 You can find the code, [here](https://github.com/Abdullahxz/centipede-webassembly).
 I also made some last minute changes so the game would look more like this when you run it.